ronickg/react-native-nitro-inspire-face/docs/docs/api/types/Point2f.md

 # Point2f

 2D point with floating-point coordinates.
+Used for precise positioning of facial features.

 ```typescript
 type Point2f = {